-Federal Direct Stafford Loan and Federal Direct Grad Plus Stafford Loan (unsubsidized)
+Federal Direct Stafford Loan and Federal Direct Grad Plus Stafford Loan

-- To be considered for eligibility, the student must be enrolled at least half-time (3 hours), complete the FAFSA, not be in default on a previous student loan or owe any refund on any federal grant.
+(unsubsidized) - To be considered for eligibility, the student must be enrolled at least half-time (3 hours in 16 week semester, 2 hours in 8 week term), complete the FAFSA, not be in default on a previous student loan or owe any refund on any federal grant.
 First-time borrowers at Park University must also be informed of their rights and responsibilities as a borrower through a federally required entrance interview.
 A master promissory note must be signed.
 Interest begins to accrue when the funds are disbursed.
 Students can (1) pay their interest while in school; (2) pay their interest during the 6-month grace period; or (3) postpone interest payments and have it added to the principal when repayment begins, after the 6-month grace period ends.
 Federal Direct Stafford Loan eligibility must be used in its entirety before the Federal Direct Grad Plus Stafford Loan is certified.

-Satisfactory Academic Progress Policy / Financial Assistance for Graduate Students The Satisfactory Academic Progress Policy may be found at www.park.edu/finaid.
+Satisfactory Academic Progress Policy / Financial Assistance for Graduate Students

+The Satisfactory Academic Progress Policy may be found at www.park.edu/finaid.